aboxofsox/optics/readme.md

 - [ ] Better response info.
 - [ ] Simple file parsing to extract URLs.
 - [ ] Terminal table layout for response information.
+- [x] Add option to use a proxy server.